 What you may not realize is that it’s also a great destination for backpacking.
 Despite Italy only being about the size of the state of Arizona, there are many national parks, mountains, and beaches to enjoy.
 Northern Italy is generally the more popular tourist destination and is definitely worth seeing.
 Milan, Venice, and Florence are beautiful, and you can hike through part of the Alps.

-But for several reasons you’ll see below, we recommend you plan a trip around southern Italy.
+But if you will be backpacking in Italy, we offer several reasons you’ll see below to plan a trip around southern Italy.
 Here is a beginner’s guide to backpacking through southern Italy.

 Why Backpack in Southern Italy?

-If more people backpack in northern Italy, why go to the southern part?
+If more people backpacking in Italy go to the northern part, why go to the southern part?
 There are a few compelling reasons.

 First, fewer tourists visit the south, and that’s a good thing!
 That means most places won’t be overcrowded with tourists.
 It also means you will be able to better experience local southern Italian culture.
 And since there is less demand for everything, prices will be much lower!